STORM-IRIT/Radium-Engine/doc/main.md

 The documentation is structured as follow:
  - @ref basicsmanual : how to compile Radium and use it in your own project.
- - @ref conceptsmanual : high level concepts use in Radium Engine
  - @ref develmanual : general topics (e.g. coding conventions) and description of the concepts found in the API of Radium.
+- @ref conceptsmanual : high level concepts used in Radium Engine